The Lotus-Eaters (The White Lotus): Plot

 In bed, Kai (Kekoa Scott Kukumano) reveals to Paula (Brittany O'Grady) that Olivia (Sydney Sweeney) was flirting with him, unsettling Paula.
 She leaves their room, telling him they probably won't see each other again as she is leaving soon, disappointing him.
 At the beach, Quinn (Fred Hechinger) is invited by locals to join their outrigger boat, and he enjoys paddling.

 Nicole (Connie Britton) talks with Mark (Steve Zahn) over his infidelity confession, which they agreed to evade during their vacation.
 Wanting to avoid problems after the events of the previous night, Armond (Murray Bartlett) moves Shane (Jake Lacy) and Rachel (Alexandra Daddario) into the Pineapple Suite free of charge.
 Rachel is taken aback when Kitty (Molly Shannon) downplays her role, indicating that she might become a trophy wife, and later Kitty advises her to "be happy".
-Over breakfast, Mark annoys Paula, who is mixed race, with a diverging opinion about the nature of colonialism, wealth and privilege.
+Over breakfast, Mark annoys Paula, who is mixed race, by insensitively talking about the nature of colonialism, wealth and privilege, and asking rhetorically "should we all just feel shitty about ourselves?".
 Feeling that the Mossbachers were benefiting from the theft of his culture, Paula meets with Kai and gives him the code to their safe, which contains a pair of expensive bracelets, to pay for a lawsuit against the hotel.
 Kai reluctantly agrees to do it.
 Belinda (Natasha Rothwell) tries to talk with Tanya about their wellness business, but Tanya is more concerned about meeting with Greg (Jon Gries).

 As the Mossbachers prepare to go scuba diving in the ocean, Nicole chooses to leave, screaming her frustrations at not feeling respected, forcing Mark to follow her and leaving Paula, Olivia and Quinn on the boat.
 She returns to the hotel, unaware that Kai is also there to steal the bracelets.
 He covers his face and attacks her.
 Mark suddenly arrives and tackles him.
 Kai punches him in the face and escapes from the room.
 The police arrive at the scene, with Armond promising to pay for the Mossbachers' stay as a compensation.
 At dinner, Quinn and Olivia express admiration for Mark's actions, earning him their respect.
 Paula remains silent, and Olivia suspects that she might have been involved.
 Tanya tries to break up with Greg, but he wants to stay with her.
 Armond and Belinda share a disappointed drink, reflecting on the events of the last few days.
 At their room, Rachel tells Shane that she made a huge mistake marrying him, right after removing her rings.